Understanding Food Cravings: 6 Key Reasons Explained

 Have you worked with countless dieticians and doctors but remain stuck in your head and self-sabotage?

-If you worked all day yesterday and then binged because you were bored and needed to calm down …
+If you worked all day yesterday and binged because you were bored and needed to calm down …

-Then of course you’re feeling guilty, bloated and more determined than ever to never binge or compulsively eat ever again.
+Then, of course, you’re feeling guilty, bloated, and more determined than ever never to binge or compulsively eat ever again.

 That feeling where your cheeks are visibly bloated is the worst!